Skip to content

 Cost-cap hook (Stop event)

-What it does: when the agent finishes a session, read the session’s token usage from Claude Code’s logs, calculate the dollar cost at current Anthropic pricing (anthropic.com/pricing), and write it to a daily ledger.
-If the daily ledger exceeds a configured cap, post a warning to a Slack channel.
+What it does: on session finish, read the session's token usage from Claude Code's logs, convert it to dollars at current Anthropic pricing (anthropic.com/pricing), and append to a daily ledger.
+Ledger over the configured cap?
+Post a warning to Slack.

 Implementation note: the ledger is per-developer, not per-machine.
-Centralize it (a small SQLite file on a shared volume or a tiny API) if you want team-wide caps.
+Want team-wide caps?
+Centralize it, either a small SQLite file on a shared volume or a tiny API.
+Per-machine ledgers will lie to you the moment someone switches laptops.

 How they compose with Skills

-Skills are inline; subagents are out-of-process.
-The composition rule we settled on after 30 days: use Skills for repeatable instructions you want the main agent to follow (style guides, deployment recipes, repo-specific conventions).
-Use subagents for repeatable tasks you want to run in isolation (exploration, planning, review, testing).
+Skills are inline.
+Subagents are out-of-process.
+After 30 days we settled on one rule: Skills carry repeatable instructions the main agent should follow (style guides, deployment recipes, repo conventions), and subagents carry repeatable tasks you want run in isolation (exploration, planning, review, testing).

-A real example from our work: the “ship a feature” Skill asks the main agent to spawn Planner first, then implement, then spawn Reviewer, then spawn Tester.
-Each subagent emits a structured summary that the Skill incorporates into the final PR description.
-The Skill is the conductor; the subagents are the orchestra.
+Here is the real one we run.
+The "ship a feature" Skill tells the main agent to spawn Planner, then implement, then spawn Reviewer, then spawn Tester.
+Each subagent returns a structured summary that the Skill folds into the final PR description.
+The Skill conducts.
+The subagents play.

 For more on the wider Claude Code workflow, see our Claude Code recap on prompt caching, the Claude Code vs Cursor comparison, and the Claude Code ultrareview.